 From analyzing vocabulary from his plays to creating 5-act structure diagrams, there are lots of ways you can honor Shakespeare using storyboards!

-Storyboard That's entire collection of William Shakespeare resources can be found here!
+Don't forget to check out Storyboard That's entire collection of William Shakespeare resources!

 While the actual date of Mother’s Day changes each year, in the United States, it is celebrated on the second Sunday in May.
 Mother’s Day is a time to honor not only our own mother, but motherhood and the influence of mothers in general.